krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 can enter and sustain for extended periods.
 Such behavior is called
 *metastable* or *multi-modal*.

+It is also possible for the presence system to exhibit multiple recurring modes, but never remain in any one of them for any meaningful length of time.
+This is characteristic of a *chaotic* operating regime.
+At the macro level, the presence density may appear to trace out a pattern across a limited set of values—known as *attractors*—but the micro-scale trajectory is deterministic yet highly sensitive to initial conditions, making long-term behavior effectively unpredictable.
+In such cases, the attractor is not a fixed point but a complex structure that the system continuously explores.
+Such systems are convergent yet unpredictable and impossible to steer.

 Divergence, by contrast, implies the absence of such limiting behavior.
 The
 presence density in divergent systems continues to grow without bound,
 indicating that the dominant behavior of the system is an unbounded accumulation